hujhax/austin-improv-wiki/Improvised Shakespeare.md

 * [[Valerie Ward]]

 ## Media
+### Videos
+* [http://blip.tv/out-of-bounds-comedy-festival/improvised-shakespeare-mon-8pm-svt-apples-stage-1235251 Video]  of their 9/1/08 show at [[The 2008 Out of Bounds Comedy Festival]].

 ### Photos
 * [http://www.facebook.com/media/set/?set=a.114136552264.110678.588952264&type=3 Photoset] by [[Peter Rogers]] of their 5/16/09 performance.
 * [http://www.facebook.com/media/set/?set=a.124348512264.117182.588952264&type=3 Photoset] by [[Peter Rogers]] of their 6/13/09 performance.
 * [http://www.facebook.com/media/set/?set=a.127238547264.118948.588952264&type=1 Photoset] by [[Peter Rogers]] of their 6/20/09 performance.
 * [http://www.facebook.com/media/set/?set=a.129979382264.120568.588952264&type=3 Photoset] by [[Peter Rogers]] of their 6/27/09 performance in [[The 40-Hour Improv Marathon]].
 * [http://www.facebook.com/michael.yew/media_set?set=a.1602508305351.75968.1315383518&type=3 Photoset] by [[Michael Yew]] that includes their 6/5/11 show in [[The 42-Hour Improv Marathon]].

 ### Other
 * [http://kacibeeler.com/Kaci_Beeler/Artwork/Pages/Set_Design_files/Media/2468047649_d0a190055c/2468047649_d0a190055c.jpg?disposition=download Set photo] by [[Kaci Beeler]] from the 2008 run.
 * [http://kacibeeler.com/Kaci_Beeler/Artwork/Pages/Set_Design_files/Media/DSCF2681/DSCF2681.jpg?disposition=download Set photo] by [[Kaci Beeler]] from the 2009 run.